pvanallen/delft-ai-toolkit/docs/hardware.md

 #### Robot

 ##### Raspberry Pi - Disk Image
-* **Command Line Only** - NOTE: This disk image is derived from the "Lite" version of Raspbian, and therefor does not have the GUI software installed.
+* **Command Line Only** - NOTE: This disk image is derived from the "Lite" version of Raspbian, and therefor does not have the GUI windows software installed.
 This means you cannot use the visual desktop on a monitor.
 * Download the 2019-05-16 [RPi disk image](https://www.dropbox.com/s/o62yycnodb7ppho/delft-toolkit-2019-05-16.zip?dl=0)
 * Use a 16GB Micro SD card, ideally it should be a Class 10 for optimal speed.
 We've had good luck with the [SanDisk Ultra](https://www.amazon.com/SanDisk-Ultra-Micro-Adapter-SDSQUNC-016G-GN6MA/dp/B010Q57SEE)
 * Copy the disk image to the card ([more info for Mac and Windows](https://thepihut.com/blogs/raspberry-pi-tutorials/17789160-backing-up-and-restoring-your-raspberry-pis-sd-card)).
 On the Mac Terminal: